ttt-fifo/conftl/README.md

     template_myconf(... some args...)
 ```

-The possible arguments for template are
+The possible arguments for template decorator are

 ```python
 @template(infile=None,